Suggestion: Watch the 5 minutes video tutorial before reading this article

 Get a survey plan of the land

-It’s important that you get a survey plan of the land, from the survey and mapping department.
+You should also get a survey plan of the land, which is provided by the Survey and Mapping Department.

 The survey plan will show the exact boundaries of your property and where buildings and other physical features are located on the land.